harontaiko/cvd-ML-/readme.md

 The HTML form collects the user's input as described in the features below.
 The Flask application loads a dataset called cardio_train.csv, which is a dataset of individuals with and without cardiovascular disease, and trains a random forest classifier on the dataset.
 The JavaScript code sends the user input to the Flask API and displays the prediction result on the webpage.

+## Output Graph
+- feature importances from the trained clf classifier.

+- Sorting feature importances in descending order using `np.argsort()` and reverse the order using `[::-1]`

+- Reorder the user data according to the sorted feature importances.

+- plot graph

 ## Natural Language Processing(Interpreting direct human input)
 - Apart from prediction, accuracy scores and graphical metrics